ParaCoToUl/noarr-pipelines/docs/structures-in-pipelines.md

 });
 ```

-Noarr pipelines also provides an extension that gives us some helper functions for working with noarr structures via bags:
+Noarr pipelines also provide an extension that gives us some helper functions for working with noarr structures via bags:

 ```cpp
 // include the extension